JetBrains-Research/coqpilot/README.md

     ],
 }
 ```
 Don't forget to set up the `apiKey` field, by default it is set to `None`.
-Moreover, make sure that your open-ai key is valid and has enough credits to run the models.
+Moreover, make sure that your OpenAI key is valid and has enough credits to run the models.
 If you create a free version of the key, it will not work (it has some weird limitations like 5 requests per inf).
 You can check you key here: https://platform.openai.com/playground/chat.
 If the playground works, the key is probably valid.

 Multi-round profile setting configures the number of attempts to fix the proof if it is incorrect.
 If the proof is incorrect, the compiler message is sent to the LLM with a request to repair it.
 The number of round attempts for one proof is set by `maxRoundsNumber`.
 The number of choices for the proof fixing is set by `proofFixChoices`.
 By default, values are set to 1 and that means that **NO** attempts to fix the proof are made.
 That means that proof is only being generated once.
 That's equivalent to say that multi-round fixing is turned off.
 0 is not a valid value for `maxRoundsNumber` nor for `proofFixChoices`.